knowit/kubernetes-workshop/docs/_docs/workshop/04-node.md

 `kubectl get nodes`

-Try to more details about a node:
+Try to get more details about a node:

 `kubectl describe node ubuntu-k8s-1`